Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Introduction

 Previous constraints on the diffuse UHE neutrino flux have been set by both the IceCube and Pierre Auger observatories \citep{IceCube-Gen2:2020qha, PierreAuger:2019azx}.
 The lack of detection of UHE neutrinos by these observatories made the upper limits the strongest constraints available until the detection of KM3-230213A.

-In this paper, we use the recent observation of a UHE neutrino event to constrain the baryon loading of GRB blastwaves and the density of the medium in which the blastwave interacts to produce PeV--EeV neutrinos.
-We use the first-ever observation of a UHE neutrino to constrain the total contribution of GRB blastwaves to the diffuse UHE neutrino flux and consequently estimate some of the relevant model parameters.
-This paper is structured as follows: In Section 2 we outline the model under consideration for GRB blastwave neutrino production and how a large population of these GRBs can generate a diffuse extragalactic neutrino flux capable of producing KM3-230213A.
+In this paper, we use the recent observation of a UHE neutrino event to constrain the baryon loading of GRB blast waves and the density of the medium in which the blast wave interacts to produce PeV--EeV neutrinos.
+We used the first-ever observation of a UHE neutrino to constrain the total contribution of GRB blast waves to the diffuse UHE neutrino flux and consequently estimated some of the relevant model parameters.
+This paper is structured as follows: In Section 2 we outline the model under consideration for GRB blast wave neutrino production and how a large population of these GRBs can generate a diffuse extragalactic neutrino flux capable of producing KM3-230213A.
 In Section 3, we present an innovative technique to calculate the diffuse UHE neutrino flux, and the statistical framework used to put constraints on the GRB model parameters.
 In Section 4 we report and discusses the obtained constraints and their implications on GRBs.
 Finally, we summarise our findings in Section 5 and highlight our conclusions therein.

-\section{Diffuse GRB neutrino flux in the PeV--EeV range}
+\section{Diffuse GRB neutrino flux in the PeV---EeV range}

-We investigate the possible constraints enforced by KM3-230213A on specific model parameters of long-duration GRBs (lGRBs) by considering the contribution of a large population of lGRBs, up to redshift $z=5$, to the diffuse neutrino flux at ultra-high energies.
-Despite a more prominent prompt emission phase at lower neutrino energies~\citep{Waxman1997PhRvL..78.2292W}, a significant amount of energy in lGRBs is expected to be converted to kinetic energy in the form of protons propagating outwards from the GRB in a blastwave that subsequently interacts with surrounding matter and radiation fields~\citep{Razzaque2013PhRvD..88j3003R}.
-The kinetic energy of the blastwave, $E_k$, is connected to the inferred gamma-ray luminosity during the prompt phase, $L_\gamma$, through the relation
+We investigated the possible constraints enforced by KM3-230213A on specific model parameters of long-duration GRBs (lGRBs) by considering the contribution of a large population of lGRBs, up to redshift $z=5$, to the diffuse neutrino flux at UHEs.
+Despite a more prominent prompt emission phase at lower neutrino energies~\citep{Waxman1997PhRvL..78.2292W}, a significant amount of energy in lGRBs is expected to be converted to kinetic energy in the form of protons propagating outwards from the GRB in a blast wave that subsequently interacts with surrounding matter and radiation fields~\citep{Razzaque2013PhRvD..88j3003R}.
+The kinetic energy of the blast wave, $E_k$, is connected to the inferred gamma-ray luminosity during the prompt phase, $L_\gamma$, through the relation

-where $f_b$ is the baryon loading ratio, $\eta$ is the efficiency of converting kinetic energy to gamma-ray energy and $t^*$ is the typical time scale for the prompt emission.
-In our calculations, we set $\eta=0.2$ \citep{Fan2006MNRAS.369..197F} and $t^*=10$ s \citep{Kouveliotou1993ApJ...413L.101K} as typical values for these two parameters.
+where $f_b$ is the baryon loading ratio, $\eta$ is the efficiency of converting kinetic energy to gamma-ray energy, and $t^*$ is the timescale for the prompt emission.
+In our calculations, we set $\eta=0.2$ \citep{Fan2006MNRAS.369..197F} and adopted a normal distribution for $\log(t^*)$, fit to the distribution of lGRBs reported in \citet{vonKienlin:2020xvz}, as $\log(t^*)\sim\mathcal{N}(\mu,\sigma^2)$ with $\mu=1.44$ and $\sigma=0.50$.